Why Starbucks Failed in Australia: A Case Study

 Starbucks’ marketing and branding efforts in Australia failed to resonate with the local audience.
 The company relied heavily on its global brand recognition, assuming that it would automatically attract customers.
 However, the Australian market valued authenticity and preferred brands with a strong local connection.

-Related Article: Where Can I Study Podiatry in Australia?
+Related Article: Why Study in Griffith University Australia?

 Customer Perception